|

 for Nature, it is carrying out stewardship education and resident contact programs in a

+variety of areas.
 With member groups located in communities throughout the

 province, the Federation is ideally suited to coordinate a province wide program which

+depends on local workshops for its implementation.
 The Federation became involved in the Living by Water

 Project in 1997, when it was approached by co-founders Sarah Kipp and Clive Callaway.
+Co-Founders & Co-Authors Sarah Kipp and Clive Callaway are waterfront residents themselves, and have learned

 "hands-on" about some of the challenges of living by water, from septic systems